amadrzyk/Limited-Infection/README.md

 ```
 and clicking "add Jar".
 This will add the required graph libraries as classpath variables for the project to run.

-Thank you for reviewing my project, and if you have any questions or issues with running the project, I would be happy to help!
+Thank you for reviewing my project, and if you have any questions or issues with running the project, please let me know and I would be happy to help!